 200 8 Ave.
 S.W., 403-770-2313, theguildrestaurant.com

 You don’t need to be a hotel guest (or even a swimmer) to enjoy lounging around Hotel Arts’ ultra-chic pool.
 Local socialites and out-of-towners alike can be found hanging out at the pool located in the hotel’s centre courtyard, ordering handcrafted cocktails and food from the custom poolside menu.
+Once renovations are complete, this pool will be open year-round starting in fall of 2019.

 119 12 Ave.
 S.W., 403-266-4611, hotelarts.ca